EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 [//]: (/docs/outputs/lmf_output/#reading-qsgw-self-energies)

-If you have performed a QS<i>GW</i> calculation and read a self-energy &Sigma;<sup>0</sup>, you will see an indication of it in the standard output.
+If you have performed a QS<i>GW</i> calculation and read a self-energy &Sigma;<sup>0</sup>, it will be added to the LDA potential.

+You will see an indication it is read from the standard output.
 The following was taken from the [Fe tutorial](/tutorial/gw/qsgw_fe/#qsgw-calculation-for-fe).

 ~~~